Right to Choose ADHD: What SENCOs Need to Know in 2026

 Barkley (1997) showed ADHD involves issues with self-regulation over time.
 This helps us understand different presentations at home and school.
 Classrooms offer external support that compensates for self-regulation problems.
 Less structure at home means the same learner's difficulties are more obvious.
 This context dependency, not masking, helps SENCOs explain differences to parents.

 Hull et al. (2017) defined masking as concealing traits to seem neurotypical.
 Autism research shows masking, and ADHD masking evidence grows, especially in girls.
 An ADHD learner may seem organised at school.
-However, they might use effort to maintain it.
+However, they often use significant effort to maintain it.
 Exhaustion often appears at home (Hull et al., 2017).

 This means the SENCO's job when receiving an RTC diagnosis is not to decide whether masking is occurring.
 That is a clinical question.
 The job is to gather objective, school-based evidence of what the learner's functioning looks like in the educational environment, and to share that evidence honestly with the assessing clinician and, where relevant, with the local authority.